'Polite burglar' has feed, does dishes before cleaning out Hamilton house and stealing van

 "They had opened up bags in our room, gone through them and then put them all back again.
 They went through a jewellery bag and left behind a locket with a photo of me and my sister, given to me by my dad.
 It was almost as if they had a conscience - it was really weird."

-But then yesterday police phoned to say the van had been found, burned out near Taupō, and Meyer's attitude changed.
+But then yesterday police phoned to say the van had been found, burned out near Taupō, and Sophie's attitude changed.
 The worst of it all was the wedding ring.

 "My dad passed away when I was young, and Mum had given it to me.
 That is probably the worst thing.
 We have got insurance, but those little things you can't replace."

-A woman had been spotted on CCTV at Mobil Mercer, south of Auckland, on Sunday just after 7pm, wearing Meyer's ski jacket.
+A woman had been spotted on CCTV at Mobil Mercer, south of Auckland, on Sunday just after 7pm, wearing Sophie's ski jacket.

-The woman had used Meyers' stolen eftpos card, using the pay wave function to purchase a Fresh-Up juice.
+The woman had used Sophie' stolen eftpos card, using the pay wave function to purchase a Fresh-Up juice.

 "That too just seems so strange.
 She gave herself away right there, all for a juice?"